 A robust legal and regulatory framework for Islamic finance is essential for the development of Islamic finance in the non-bank financial sector, as presently, with the exception of the Modaraba sector, all other regulated sectors are governed through laws and regulations with a primary focus on the needs of conventional finance and enabling provisions for Islamic finance that are limited, restrictive, or in many cases absent altogether.
 In order to strengthen the legal and regulatory framework for Islamic finance, a dedicated primary law for Islamic financial services will be promulgated, providing a comprehensive and tailored regulatory environment.
 Additionally, the Modaraba Ordinance, 1980, will be updated to align with contemporary needs and best practices.
 Apart from introducing similar Shariah governance requirements in all regulated sectors, consistency in adherence to Shariah principles will be achieved.
 Furthermore, the concept of Tier-I and Tier-II capital will be introduced for all non-bank Islamic financial institutions, enhancing their financial resilience.
-Finally, an alternate dispute resolution mechanism will be introduced for Islamic finance to strengthen the legal and regulatory finance to resolving disputes.
+Finally, an alternate dispute resolution mechanism will be introduced for Islamic finance contracts, providing a more efficient and Shariah-compliant approach to resolving disputes.
 Accordingly, the SECP aims to strengthen the legal and regulatory framework for Islamic finance through following initiatives:

-· · · · · · · · · · · · · · · · · · · 4.1 • Introduce statutory provisions within SECP's existing laws to enable Islamic financial products and services.
-4.2 • Promulgate a dedicated primary law for Islamic financial services. • Update the Modaraba Ordinance, 1980, through the promulgation of the Modaraba 4.3 Ordinance (Amendments) Act. $\checkmark$ • Harmonize the regulatory framework of all regulated sectors governing Islamic financial 4.4 products and services. • Introduce the concept of Tier-I and Tier-II capital for all non-bank Islamic financial 4.5 institutions. $\mathbf{\vee}$ • Introduce an alternate dispute resolution mechanism for Islamic finance contracts.
-4.6 Introduce an aremate dispute resolution meenanism for Islamic finance contracts.
+- Introduce statutory provisions within SECP's existing laws to enable Islamic financial products and services. - Promulgate a dedicated primary law for Islamic financial services. - Update the Modaraba Ordinance, 1980, through the promulgation of the Modaraba Ordinance (Amendments) Act. - Harmonize the regulatory framework of all regulated sectors governing Islamic financial products and services. - Introduce the concept of Tier-I and Tier-II capital for all non-bank Islamic financial institutions. - Introduce an alternate dispute resolution mechanism for Islamic finance contracts.